 - Click install now, you will see verifying updates wait for it to complete once done your iPhone restart automatically

-- And finally, you are done, now check if the battery drainage issue resolved.
+- And finally, you are done, now check if the battery drainage issue is resolved.

 Check iPhone Battery Health Suggestions in Settings

-With the whole new iOS 14 update, your iPhone will recommend specific settings changes to save your battery life.
+With the whole new iOS 15 updates, your iPhone will recommend specific settings changes to save your battery life.
 To see what your iPhone recommends you to change:

 - Open the Settings app on your iPhone or iPad.